mooseyscountrygarden.com » Garden Articles » Garden Articles 2002« Good Year For Roses | Self Seeding »

 Othello Rose

+Othello is a big buxom show-off, but its neighbours (green shiny swirling angelica and the fine bronze-green cascading grass Anemanthele) seemed to be coping well.
 Another reasonably early bloomer was Westerland, the soft orangey rose which was starting to climb up the end of the patio pergola.
 The Calamagrostis grass and the early blue salvia and irises at its feet made subtle companions.

 The Infamous Rose Sale Begins...

-Westerland
+Westerland Rose

-The Rose Sale of the Millenium
+The Rose Sale of the Millennium

-I went shopping, and I spent my gardening pocket money two weekends in a row - this was obviously the rose sale of the millenium, and I had to be in quick!
+I went shopping, and I spent my gardening pocket money two weekends in a row - this was obviously the rose sale of the millennium, and I had to be in quick!
 By then I had a new pergola, just waiting for the taller ones, and a new garden area over the water race which had no specific planting plan.
 It was easy to find space for the new arrivals, which were plonked in, dosed with water and mulched, and then forgotten about.

 Further Reductions...

 Then the weekly advertisement in the newspaper changed.
-The bare root roses were now $6, with "new arrivals every day".
+The bare root roses were now six dollars, with 'new arrivals every day'.
 It was mid November, the time of year when all self-respecting roses are tucked in bed, growing strongly, even flowering.
+I didn't totally believe the advertisement, but I had to check, just in case.
+Oops!

 Amongst the new arrivals I found Crepuscule, and I came away with two of these (for the pergola, of course), plus some Colourbreaks (two), Reine des Violettes (two), Golden Celebrations (two), and some pink and red roses (seven), just to keep the balance of colours.